-The gel was trimmed to remove the lanes with molecular weight ladder as well as the area above the wells.
-The gel was then agitated in alkaline transfer buffer (0.4 M NaOH, 1 M NaCl) for 30 minutes, changing the buffer mid-way.
+The gel was trimmed to remove the lanes with molecular weight ladder as well as the area above the wells. was then agitated in alkaline transfer buffer (0.4 M NaOH, 1 M NaCl) for 30 minutes, changing the buffer mid-way.
 Whatman filter paper (3 mm) was cut into eight pieces (same size as the trimmed gel), four of which were soaked in alkaline transfer buffer.
-The transfer apparatus was stacking assembled by many layers of paper towel (approximately 8 cm high), four dry filter papers, two wet filter papers, the Zeta Probe Blotting Membrane (BIO RAD), the gel, two wet filter papers and finally a pre-soaked wick that had the ends submerged in alkaline transfer buffer in two elevated reservoirs.
-The DNA was transferred to the membrane in a downward direction for approximately transfer six hours.
-After the the apparatus was disassembled and the membrane was soaked for 15 min in 0.5
+The transfer apparatus by stacking many layers of paper towel assembled (approximately 8 cm high), four dry filter papers, two wet filter papers, the Zeta Probe Blotting Membrane (BIO RAD), the gel, two wet filter papers and finally a pre-soaked wick that had the ends submerged in alkaline transfer buffer in two elevated reservoirs.
+The DNA was transferred to the membrane in a downward direction for approximately After hours. the transfer the apparatus disassembled and the membrane was soaked for 15 min in 0.5